-The site owner will inform DECCW within 24 hours of the nature, origin, carrier, transporter and owner of the wastes and inform the DECCW of the ultimate fate (if known) of such wastes.
+NSW EPA will inform NSW EPA within 24 hours of the nature, origin, carrier, transporter and owner of the wastes and inform the NSW EPA of the ultimate fate (if known) of such wastes.
 Details will be reported in monthly reports and summarised in the annual report.